Deploy real-time reporting (RTR)

 Create service users and database objects

-2. Create RTR microservice user logins: Create dedicated user accounts for each RTR microservice.
-These users are referenced in Helm values for RTR services.
+2. Create RTR microservice user logins.
+Run 001-service_users_login_creation-001.sql and 002-service_database_user_creation-001.sql from the same directory.
+These scripts create dedicated user accounts for each RTR microservice, which are referenced in Helm values for RTR services.
+Review the scripts and update the PASSWORD values before execution.

-1. Create secrets for each service user: Include the admin user from step 1a.
+3. Create Kubernetes secrets for each service user.
+Include the admin user from step 1.
 Each secret should include the database username and password.
+Script location: NEDSS-DataReporting/create-kubernetes-secrets.
+For steps to create secrets, see Create secrets in your cluster.

-3. Create required database objects.
+4. Create required database objects.
 Run the scripts for your chosen path:

-5. Verify Change Data Capture. is_cdc_enabled=1 indicates successful configuration.
+2. Verify Change Data Capture. is_cdc_enabled=1 indicates successful configuration.

 SELECT name, is_cdc_enabled